Blackberry

 Deciduous / Evergreen: Deciduous

-Potential Disturbances: Aphids, blackberry psyllid, blackberry rust mite, black vine weevil, cane blight, cane borers, leafrollers, spider mites
+Potential Disturbances: Blackberry plants encounter pressures from aphids, blackberry psyllid, rust mite, vine weevil, cane blight, borers, leafrollers, and spider mites.

 Growth Timeline